Death benefits from April 2015

 As Joyce was over 75 when she died, any nominated beneficiary would receive the income payments or a lump sum after tax at their marginal rate of income tax.

-If she dies before age 75 the funds could be passed to her daughter income tax free as either a lump sum or as an income.
-If she died after age 75 the lump sum or income would be taxed at her daughters marginal rate of income tax.
+If Jamie dies before age 75 the funds could be passed to his daughter income tax free as either a lump sum or as an income.
+If Jamie died after age 75 the lump sum or income would be taxed at his daughters marginal rate of income tax.

 Where the individual can determine who will, rather than who may, receive lump sum death benefits, then those death benefits may be subject to inheritance tax in the individual’s estate.